CUNA 2023 diamond award trophy icon

 Here’s how: In the weeks leading up to Election Day, scammers send out bogus voter registration forms for voters.
 They may include a claim that your name has been mistakenly removed from the voter rolls, but you can easily get right back on by filling out this form and mailing it out to them.
 Alternatively, they’ll reach out by phone, text or email, telling you to register by responding.
 Naturally, these messages are the work of scammers, and if you share your info, you’ll be sharing your sensitive information with crooks.

-Stay safe: Remember that you can only register to vote by mail.
-In addition, there’s no reason to believe your registration is no longer valid just weeks before Election Day.
+Stay safe: There’s no reason to believe your registration is no longer valid just weeks before Election Day.
 If in doubt, you can always search your state’s Secretary of State website.
-Also, if you choose to register to vote while in a public area, take the form home with you to mail in later instead of leaving it behind with a group of volunteers.
+If you’d like to register, visit your state’s .gov website to get started.
+Or, if you choose to register to vote while in a public area, take the form home with you to mail in later instead of leaving it behind with a group of volunteers.

 Your Identity is Yours.
 Let's Keep It That Way.
 Identity theft can happen to anyone.
 Our trusted partners at BALANCE have the tools you need to ensure your personal information doesn't fall into the wrong hands.